ronheywood/ckeditor-linkbrowser/README.rst

 CKEditor Image Browser plugin
 =============================

 **linkbrowser** is a `CKEditor <http://ckeditor.com/>`_ plugin that allows images on the server to be browsed and picked for inclusion into the editor's contents.

+This plugin is based on the `ckimagebrowser <https://github.com/spantaleev/ckeditor-imagebrowser>`_ plugin

 This plugin integrates with the **link** plugin (part of CKEditor), by making it provide a **Browse Server** button in the link dialog window.